F1NN5TER: Transition

+In early 2026, F1NN5TER announced he would be undergoing facial feminization surgery (FFS), and subsequently documented his recovery in a YouTube video uploaded in March 2026 titled "Talking about my Facial Feminization Surgery."

-F1NN5TER for a time dated another transfeminine content creator, Ashley, who described the pair as a "one-two punch", with his videos leading people to her videos on practical aspects of transitioning.
+For a time, F1NN5TER dated another transfeminine content creator, Icky, who described the pair as a "one-two punch", with his videos leading people to her videos on practical aspects of transitioning.
 The pair's streaming led to parasocial issues in how fans perceived their relationship.